mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/member.md

 **Member::currentUser()**

-Returns the full //Member// Object for the current user, returns //null// if user is not logged in.
+Returns the full *Member* Object for the current user, returns *null* if user is not logged in.

 	:::php
 	if( $member = Member::currentUser() ) {